-This vegan vanilla chia pudding is healthy yet delicious, made with only 4 ingredients that you likely already have, and will definitely become your go-to chia pudding recipe.
+This vegan overnight vanilla chia seed pudding is healthy yet delicious, made with only 4 ingredients that you likely already have, and will definitely become your go-to chia pudding recipe.
 It's perfect for breakfast, a midday snack, or a yummy dessert.
 You can enjoy it on its own or with a variety of toppings!

 - Chia Seeds: The star of the show!
 I always use these chia seeds but you could use whatever you have.

 - Plant-Based Milk: This is our binder for the pudding.
 I used coconut milk!

 - Maple Syrup: This acts our natural sweetener.
 Without it, I find this recipe a bit...bitter?

 - Vanilla Extract: because it makes everything better.

 Aside from how delicious it is, the best thing about this recipe is how easy it is to make.
 Grab a bowl and let's get to it!

 In a large bowl, add plant-based milk, vanilla, maple syrup, and whisk to combine (photos 1-3).
 Next, add the chia seeds, and whisk well to combine.
 Let them sit for 5 minutes then whisk one more time to ensure that the seeds don't fall to the bottom of the pudding and set that way.

 Cover the bowl with a dish towel and refrigerate for at least 1 hour, or overnight, for it to set.
 When it's set, it will look like photo 6.
 And that's it!!
 You can scoop it into a mason jar or bowl, add your preferred toppings, and enjoy.